bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns a list with `n` elements removed from the end.
+### Returns a list with `n` elements removed from the end

 -   Use slice notation to create a slice of the list with `n` elements taken from the end.

 ```py
 def take_right(itr, n = 1):